 Does using an exercise bike impose a high impact on your knees?

-No. Using an exercise bike imposes a low impact on your knees.
+No. Using an exercise bike properly, guided by a fitness instructor, imposes a low impact on your knees.
 The riding movement lubricates the knee joints and eliminates muscle stiffness.

 Can a stationary bike be used every day?